City of London Police: Special Constabulary

-As of December 2023, it consists of 47 volunteer officers, led by a special chief inspector, assisted by two special inspectors, sixspecial sergeants and 38 special constables.
+As of December 2023, it consists of 47 volunteer officers, led by a special chief inspector, assisted by two special inspectors, six special sergeants and 38 special constables.
 The majority undertake duties during evenings and nights in support of the regular force in dealing with issues arising from the busy night-time economy of the city.
 However, other officers perform more specialist roles in the force's other directorates including supporting the National Lead Force (NLF) in the National Fraud Intelligence Bureau (NFIB) with a number of officers joining the national Cyber Volunteering initiative.

 In 2023, the City of London Police undertook a major restructure of the COLP Special Constabulary, with the ranks of special commander and special superintendent being abolished and the chief officer now being special chief inspector who reports to the chief superintendent for local policing who in turn answers to the commander for ops and Security.

 Many officers have specialist training and perform duties as response drivers, "Level 2" public order officers and cycle officers.
 As in all forces, special constables are expected to commit to a minimum of 200 hours' duty each year, and in return receive out-of-pocket expenses and free travel on the Transport for London network.
 They receive no pay.

 Uniform and equipment is identical to that of regular (full-time) police officers.
 Officers of the Honourable Artillery Company Detachment of Special Constabulary CLSC (originally part of the Metropolitan Special Constabulary but moved to the City force on reorganisation) wear the title "HAC" when in formal uniform.
 Special Constables have four-digit collar numbers beginning 11 or 12, and Special Sergeants have four-digit collar numbers beginning 10.